 Lust Stories Web Review - Lust, but no, no, not the least!

-It's remarkable though how four shorts, on the face of it, about something as perfunctory as lust at first night, packed neatly into two hours, delves so seamlessly into seemingly uncomfortable but potent subjects as romance, commitment, desire, sex
+It's remarkable though how four shorts, on the face of it, about something as perfunctory as lust at first night, packed neatly into two hours delves seamlessly into uncomfortable but potent subjects.

 Dir: Anurag Kashyap, Zoya Akhtar, Dibakar Bannerjee, Karan Johar

 Surely it takes solid amounts of self-assuredness for four of the possibly best-known contemporary Indian filmmakers, each a champ in their own chosen genre, to get together for a short-film anthology that immediately pits their story-telling skills against each others’.
 Especially given that, like an inter-house/school/college competition, the theme/topic offered to all of them is also the same.